Jackbytes/pycolate/README.md

 perc.site_site = 1
 perc.cluster_find()
-perc.generate_graphics()
+perc.pretty_clusters()
 perc.display()
 perc.save('PATH')
 ```
-To only display the percolating cluster one can
+To only display the percolating cluster in the illustration one can use `only_percolating_cluster('your_color')` instead of `pretty_clusters()` to create an illustration of the percolating cluster in the color 'your_color' (Must be a valid PIL color).

+To display all the clusters in the same colour one can use `simple_clusters()` instead of `pretty_clusters()`.

+By default both of these methods use 'hotpink' as the default color if no color argument is given.

 ## Running experiments.
 One may not be interested in illustrations and just want numeric data.
 We can compute many different properties by running the `Percolation.cluster_find()` method.
 Once this has been run there are many properties one can ask for:
 ### Properties of the Percolation class.